How Much Does a Dog Ultrasound Cost?

 • If blood and urine tests indicate kidney or bladder issues

-• If your dog has suffered injury to muscles or ligaments
+• If your dog has suffered a traumatic injury

 • If your dog is experiencing heart problems